Sillians/designing-end-to-end-machine-learning-systems/Data-Distribution-Shifts-and-Monitoring.md

 A picture is worth a thousand words.
 A series of numbers might mean nothing to you, but visualizing them on a graph might reveal the relationships among these numbers. `Dashboards` to visualize metrics are critical for monitoring.

-Another use of dashboards is to make monitoring accessible to nonengineers.
-Monitoring isn’t just for the developers of a system, but also for nonengineering stakeholders including product managers and business developers.
+Another use of dashboards is to make monitoring accessible to non-engineers.
+Monitoring isn’t just for the developers of a system, but also for nonengineering stakeholders, including product managers and business developers.

 Even though graphs can help a lot with understanding metrics, they aren’t sufficient on their own.
 You still need experience and statistical knowledge.
 Excessive metrics on a dashboard can also be counterproductive, a phenomenon known as `dashboard rot`.
 It’s important to pick the right metrics or abstract out lower-level metrics to compute higher-level signals that make better sense for your specific tasks.